-- 1. As controlled by the NCCC Bylaws, he/she is elected to a two (2) year term by the vote (one vote per Club) of Clubs in NCCC.
+- 1. As controlled by the NCCC Bylaws, they are elected to a two (2) year term by the vote (one vote per Club) of Clubs in NCCC.
 There is a limit of two (2) consecutive terms. - 2.
-He/she MUST be a member of good standing within NCCC. - 3.
-He/she MUST be willing to work hard and devote the necessary time to this position. - 4.
-He/she shall chair the National Competition Committee Meetings at the National Governors' Meetings and any special competition meetings that are called.
+They MUST be a member of good standing within NCCC. - 3.
+They MUST be willing to work hard and devote the necessary time to this position. - 4.
+They shall chair the National Competition Committee Meetings at the National Governors' Meetings and any special competition meetings that are called.
 (The time and place of such meetings are determined by the NCCC Vice President-Competition.)